Azure/azure-kusto-microhack1/README.md

 This Microhack is organized into the following 3 challenges:

-- Challenge 1: Create an ADX cluster
+- Challenge 1: Create an ADX Cluster
 - Challenge 2: Create integration with Azure services (Event Hub and Storage Account)
 - Challenge 3: Starting with the basics of KQL
 <!---- Challenge 4: Check stats and key metrics of the cluster -->